 - Assigning diagnoses and procedure codes to information recorded in a patient’s chart to assist with insurance reimbursement

-- Ensuring all forms included in the medical record are complete and accurate
+- Ensuring all forms included in the medical record are complete and accurate, using medical chart scanning to access patient information if needed

 - Fulfilling information requests from insurance companies or other health care personnel